robinkwik/assignment3-robinkwik/assignment3_rk_repo/README.md

 ![ASD](https://github.com/robinkwik/NDVI/blob/master/ASD.JPG)

-Figure 1: Collection of spectral reflectance using an ASD (FieldSpecPro) in a Corn field (2020).
+Figure 1: Collection of spectral reflectance using an ASD (FieldSpecPro) in a Corn field South of London, ON (2020).